mudasobwa/mudasobwa.github.io/_posts/2016-12-22-open-graph-protocol-and-friends.md

 ![Afisha Open Graph / Twitter](/img/afisha.png)

-The above twit happened to be built by twitter itself.
+The tweet above happened to be built by twitter itself.
 The tweet author just copy-pasted the link to their webpage from her browser’s address.
 This wow-tech is named “Twitter Cards”; it is [described in details here](https://dev.twitter.com/cards/overview).